 Due to its uneven nature, Shinola easily ranks as one of Ween’s weaker efforts, but it’s well worth hearing highlights like ‘Gabrielle’ and ‘Monique The Freak’.

 Ween released a great sequence of studio albums leading up to La Cucaracha – the trio of The Mollusk, White Pepper, and Quebec are my three favourite albums from the band.
-But La Cucaracha is a burned out sounding effort – it has few songs that match the band’s previous efforts, and Gene Ween has since stated; “overall that was a big clue Mickey and I were finito.”
+But La Cucaracha is a burnt-out sounding effort.
+It has few songs that are up to the standards of the band’s previous efforts – Gene Ween since stated; “overall that was a big clue Mickey and I were finito.”

-La Cucaracha is less rock oriented than anything than the band had released previously – the crass Dean Ween fronted ‘My Own Bare Hands’, and its rough hewn sound is a throwback to early Ween, but it’s out of place on an album dominated by smooth and subdued pieces.
-The smooth sound does work on the lounge parody of ‘Your Party’, but there just aren’t enough memorable tunes here.
+La Cucaracha is less rock-oriented than anything than the band had released previously.
+The crass Dean Ween fronted ‘My Own Bare Hands’, with its rough-hewn sound, is a throwback to early Ween, but it’s out of place on an album dominated by smooth and subdued pieces.
+The smooth sound works on the lounge parody of ‘Your Party’, but there just aren’t enough memorable tunes here.

 Ween have played live shows since, but La Cucaracha is their last studio record to date – among the duo’s more interesting subsequent activities, Dean has worked as a fishing charter captain, and Gene has performed Billy Joel tribute shows.

 Even If You Don’t